python-semantic-release/python-semantic-release/docs/commands.rst

 is a forceful override, but no action is required to resume calculating versions as normal on the subsequent releases.

-The :ref:`config-root-prerelease-token` is idenitified using the configuration.
+The prerelease token is idenitified using the :ref:`Multibranch Release Configuration <multibranch-releases-configuring>`

 .. _cmd-version-option-build-metadata: